Registered Nurse Application Process

 - Step 5: Gather all supporting documents for the MultiSelective Criterion Process.
 In order to obtain the points in each area, appropriate documentation must accompany the application.

-- Step 6: Complete the TEAS or HESI Assessment Exam (with 62% or higher or 70% or higher, respectively).
+- Step 6: Complete the TEAS (with 62% or higher) or the HESI Exam (with 70% or higher). *The HESI Exam MUST include a Science component.

 - Step 7: Be prepared to provide a Social Security number or a Tax ID number prior to admission.